shusuke-u/cfe/README.md

-# Elastic Body Mechanics Numerical Simulation Code
+# Linear Isotropic Elasticity Numerical Simulation Code with CFE method

 This project provides numerical simulation code for analyzing the mechanical behavior of linear isotropic elastic bodies using SPH methods.
 The code is based on the CFE (Central Force Elasticity) method developed in Utsumi et al. (2025, in preparation).